metaplex-foundation/js-examples/connect-wallet/README.md

-# Connect Wallet in the Browser
+# Connect with wallets in the browser

 In this tutorial, we will see how to connect a wallet in the browser using the [Solana Wallet Adapter Library](https://github.com/solana-labs/wallet-adapter) and the [Metaplex JS SDK](https://github.com/metaplex-foundation/js).